 Homesteading with our Nigerian Dwarf dairy herd

 Our authentic Nigerian Dwarf Dairy goats are working farm animals that our family has come to depend on for a variety of quality homesteading dairy products.
 We believe that correct structure will support a doe in her long career as a working asset to our farm.
-Our animals are easy to work with and have pleasant temperaments.
+Our animals are very easy to work with and have pleasant temperaments.
 Because we are a working homesteading farm, we have a strict culling policy.
 We only breed and offer for sale what we feel are the highest quality animals, meeting the Nigerian Dwarf Goat breed standards.
 All goats in our herd are registered with American Dairy Goat Association (ADGA).